-This is one of my favorite recipes from childhood, and the very first thing I canned once I learned how!
+This is one of my favorite recipes from childhood, and the very first thing I canned on my own!
 It’s still the one thing I have to can every year.
 The bright summery taste of fresh peaches and fresh pears is amazing on toast, bagels, or biscuits on a snowy January morning (and all year round!).
 It is also awesome on vanilla ice cream and for a glaze on chicken and pork.
-Recipe originally from a Ball Blue Book from the 1970s .
+The recipe is originally from my mom’s Ball Blue Book from the 1970s .

 Peachy Pear Jam

 - 2 cups mashed fresh peaches (about 5 good-sized peaches)